conda-incubator/conda-project/README.md

 ## Exit this shell to de-activate.
 ```

-And in the activated environment you can launch editors or run commands.
+And in the activated environment you can launch editors or run commands:

 ```
 (default) > jupyter notebook